 - Use a sharp knife to cut down all the way from the top to the bottom of the cob. (*aim for 2/3 of the depth of the kernels.
 You don’t want to cut too close.)

 - Repeat in sections until all the corn is removed.

-WHAT ARE SOME VARIATIONS TO THIS FRESH CORN SALAD RECIPE?
+WHAT ARE SOME VARIATIONS OF THIS RECIPE?

 - Blanch the corn in boiling water before cutting it off the cob.